West Hinsdale station

 West Hinsdale is one of three stations on Metra's BNSF Line in Hinsdale, Illinois.
 The station is 17.8 mi from Union Station, the eastern terminus of the line.
 It is closed on weekends and holidays.
-In Metra's zone-based fare system, West Hinsdale is in zone D. As of 2018, West Hinsdale is the 143rd busiest of Metra's 236 non-downtown stations, with an average of 306 weekday boardings.
+In Metra's zone-based fare system, West Hinsdale is in zone 3.
+As of 2018, West Hinsdale is the 143rd busiest of Metra's 236 non-downtown stations, with an average of 306 weekday boardings.
 There is an unstaffed weather shelter used only during rush hour.
 The station is immediately adjacent to Stough Park in Hinsdale and is located 0.5 miles from downtown Clarendon Hills, Illinois.

+As of September 8, 2025, West Hinsdale is served by 26 trains (13 in each direction) on weekdays.